jakubkozera/vsc-copilot-code-review/README.md

 **View Results**

-LGTM will respond with review comments grouped by file and sorted by severity.
+codeReview will respond with review comments grouped by file and sorted by severity.

 ![Demo](./images/demo.gif)